John Milnor: Early life and career

 Milnor was born on February 20, 1931, in Orange, New Jersey.
 His father was J. Willard Milnor, an engineer, and his mother was Emily Cox Milnor.
 As an undergraduate at Princeton University he was named a Putnam Fellow in 1949 and 1950 and also proved the Fáry–Milnor theorem when he was only 19 years old.
 Milnor graduated with an A.B. in mathematics in 1951 after completing a senior thesis, titled "Link groups", under the supervision of Ralph Fox.
 He remained at Princeton to pursue graduate studies and received his Ph.D. in mathematics in 1954 after completing a doctoral dissertation, titled "Isotopy of links", also under the supervision of Fox.
 His dissertation concerned link groups (a generalization of the classical knot group) and their associated link structure, classifying Brunnian links up to link-homotopy and introduced new invariants of it, called Milnor invariants.
 Upon completing his doctorate, he went on to work at Princeton.
 He was a professor at the Institute for Advanced Study from 1970 to 1990.

-He was an editor of the Annals of Mathematics for a number of years after 1962.
-He has written a number of books which are famous for their clarity, presentation, and an inspiration for the research by many mathematicians in their areas even after many decades since their publication.
+Milnor was an editor of the Annals of Mathematics for a number of years after 1962.
+He has written a number of books, like Characteristic Classes, which are famous for their clarity and presentation, providing inspiration for the research of many mathematicians in their areas, even many decades after their publication.
 He served as Vice President of the AMS in 1976–77 period.

-His students have included Tadatoshi Akiba, Jon Folkman, John Mather, Laurent C. Siebenmann, Michael Spivak, and Jonathan Sondow.
+Milnor's students have included Tadatoshi Akiba, Jon Folkman, John Mather, Laurent C. Siebenmann, Michael Spivak, and Jonathan Sondow.
 His wife, Dusa McDuff, is a professor of mathematics at Barnard College and is known for her work in symplectic topology.